Lullabot/jenkins_github_drupal/README.md

 `clone_site.sh` `[-deghilv]` `<source-drush-alias>` `<url>`

+To clean up afterwards, call cleanup.sh using the same pull request ID and location of your webroot.

+`cleanup.sh` `[-dhilv]`

 ## What does it do?
 - Moves the checked out repository to a unique directory in the workspace.
 - Creates a symlink to the docroot of the drupal directory in the webroot.